Gaming for Good: How Charities are Utilising Streamers to Drive Donations

 10/05/2021 Written by The Game Marketer

-Charities are always finding new and innovative ways to fundraise and drive donations.
+Charities are always finding new and innovative ways to fundraise and drive donations for your game especially when you are a small game developer.
 One new avenue of fundraising that is gaining a lot of popularity and proving to be highly successful is that of charity streams.
 Many content creators and influencers have been generous to host these kinds of streams and have helped charities to generate huge donations.
 These streams can be anything from a regular stream from the influencer with the proceeds going to charity, 24-hour live streams and many more.

 How to Get Involved